 I tested this recipe upwards of 12 times and throughout the process I came to a few conclusions.
 For starters, you can’t just add chopped strawberries to a pound cake batter and hope that it will be bursting with flavor.

 Strawberries are good, but they aren’t that powerful.
 To achieve a truly impressive strawberry pound cake you need to start with fresh strawberries and cook them down into a jam.
-The jam then becomes three different layers of strawberry in the cake.
+The no-pectin strawberry jam then becomes three different layers of strawberry in the cake.

-Second, you need to load the batter up with flavorful fat—butter and sour cream do the trick
+Second, you need to load the batter up with flavorful fat—butter and sour cream do the trick.

 Third, a low oven is key to baking a dense yet tender and moist cake.
 Too hot and the edges will burn before the center has time to bake through.